panzerdp/dmitripavlutin.com/content/posts/138-react-props/index.md

 <div>Hello, Mars!</div>
 ```

+That's all you need to know in order to use React props!

+### 1.1 Multiple props

 Of course, you can use as many props as you like.
-Let's make the message component even more reusable by using a prop for the greeting and the person's name.
+Let's make the `<Message>` component accept 2 props to customize the greet message, as well as the greet person:

 ```jsx
 function Message({ greet, who }) {